 Understand how to apply what you learn in the classroom to the city around you.

-The School of Criminal Justice orients its academic priorities toward integration with the real world, capitalizing on the very real city that acts as an extended classroom.
-With your degree from one of our three programs, you will be prepared to pursue or further your career in the many federal, state or local agencies throughout the United States that specialize in fields relating to criminal justice, such as law enforcement, courts, corrections or juvenile justice.
+The School of Criminal Justice orients its academic priorities toward integration with the real world, capitalizing on a city that acts as an extended classroom.
+With your degree from one of our programs, you will be prepared to pursue or further your career in the many federal, state or local agencies throughout the United States that specialize in fields relating to criminal justice, such as law enforcement, courts, corrections or juvenile justice.
 What's more, you will have earned that degree from an institution that Universities.com has again in 2019 named the No. 1 forensic science college in Maryland.

 Through any of our programs, you can participate in a unique, career-preparatory internship and work with our recognized faculty, who bring their working knowledge of the criminal justice field to UB.